What Computer Parts do you need to build a PC, you ask? Does this mean you want to build your own PC? That is absolutely splendid! 🙂

 There are 3 main mass-storage types:

-An SSD will already read and write at around 500MByte/s and an NVME SSD currently reads and writes sequential Data with up to 3500MBytes/s.
+An SSD will already read and write at around 500MByte/s and an NVMe SSD currently reads and writes sequential Data with up to 7000MBytes/s.

 So, yes, if you can swing it, get an NVMe SSD such as the Seagate FireCuda 530!

-The NVME SSD though is just plugged into the motherboard directly.
+The NVMe SSD, though, is plugged into the motherboard directly.
 It is about as small as a stick of chewing gum and needs no extra cables.

-Your Mainboard of course has to support NVME SSDs and have an M.2 Slot available.
-But almost all modern Mainboards nowadays have at least one of these.
+Your Motherboard, of course, has to support NVMe SSDs and have an M.2 slot available.
+But almost all modern Motherboards nowadays have at least one of these.
 Highly recommended!

 We talked about CPU Cooling a bit already.
-The CPU is not the only Part that needs cooling in a Computer.
+The CPU is not the only PC Component that needs cooling in a Computer.

 The GPU of course also needs cooling, but every discrete GPU that you can buy already comes with an attached Cooler on top of it, so we don’t have to worry about extra cooling for the GPU.

-Now, as the PC Case is usually closed and the Components inside the Case need preferably cool(ish) Air to be able to be Cooled, there should be a way to blow (usually) colder air from outside of the pc-case into the pc case.
+Now, as the PC Case is usually closed and the PC Components inside the Case need preferably cool(ish) Air to be able to be cooled, there should be a way to blow colder air from outside of the PC’s case into the Case.

 This is done by attaching Case Fans to the inside of the case.
-These usually pull in cool air at the front of your PC and blow out the hot Air in the back of the PC.
+These then pull in cool air at the front of your PC and blow the hot air out the back of your PC.

 This way the inside of the PC-Case and all of your PC Components ideally stay nice and cool.

 So do you need to get extra Case Fans?